 $ tmux kill-session -a -t keep

-The -a flag kills all sessions except the target given with -t.
+The -a flag kills all sessions except the target given with -t, so confirm the kept target before running it.

 Related: How to list tmux sessions